opensearch-project/documentation-website/_tuning-your-cluster/index.md

 ## Step 4: Configure discovery hosts and initial cluster manager nodes for a cluster

 Now that you've configured the network hosts, you need to configure the discovery hosts and specify the cluster manager nodes for the initial cluster election.
+Note that this is the node name and not the IP Address, hostname, nor fully qualified hostname.

 For example, the setting looks like the following: